Money issues being the number one reason why married couples fight may not be very surprising.

 It is designed to be easy to use and to allow you to both track and plan your money in the past and future.

 It’s an easy to use online money planner with no complicated system that takes weeks to get used to – just walk up and use!

-But, if you prefer the good old paper budget where you don’t have to go through the hassle of struggling with technology, I highly recommend THE LIVING WELL PLANNER.
+But, if you prefer the good old paper budget where you don’t have to go through the hassle of struggling with technology, I recommend THE LIVING WELL PLANNER.

 It will help you create a budget, set monthly goals and manage your finances better.